kanhua/udacity-dand-data-vis/README.md

 #### V1
 Improvements in this version:
-- This version allows the users to highlight the teams that they are interested in and compare it with other teams.
+- This version allows the readers to highlight the teams that they are interested in and compare it with other teams.
-- The users can also select the metrics (3PAPG, 3PA, 3P,3P%) shown on the plot by pressing the red buttons below the chart.
+- The readers can also select the statistics (3PAPG, 3PA, 3P,3P%) shown on the plot by pressing the red buttons below the chart.
 - The colors of each team are set to be consistent with the color codes of NBA teams.

 <img src="./chart_snapshot/v1-snapshot.png" width="70%">